By the end of this tutorial you’ll have set up your services, created an order form and placed a test order.

 Let’s go into more detail for each step…

 In the Services menu click Add New to create a service.
 Here are some of the different options you can configure:

 Service name – your customers will see this in order forms and the client panel.

-Assign – use this option to automatically assign all orders of this service to a specific team member.
+Assign to a team member – use this option to automatically assign all orders of this service to a team member.

 Step 2 – Enable Payment Processors

 In SPP navigate to Modules and enable the payment processors you want to use.
 Each payment processor has a different settings page where you may need to enter information such as your payment email or API keys.

 For more information on setting up your payment processor, click here.

 The best way to sell services using SPP is by creating order forms.
 To create an order form, go to the Forms menu and click Add New to add a form.